AmiraAli23/pythonic-monopoly/README.md

 ### The Top 10 Most Expensive Neighbourhoods

-I grouped the data by neighbourhood and found the mean of the average house values per neighbourhood and displayed it in ascending order.
+The ovejective here was to group the data by neighbourhood, find the mean of the average house values per neighbourhood, and display it in ascending order.
 The top 10 were selected and graphed on a bar plot.

 <img width="680" alt="Screen Shot 2022-04-04 at 2 19 03 PM" src="https://user-images.githubusercontent.com/99091066/161606725-f821563c-949a-412f-acba-089ebf8c8a6a.png">